Subscribe to our newsletters & stay updated

 PE: How do the valves work?

 TR: The goal with cold water balancing is to keep the cold water circulating in the cold water system and balance the branches in the system such that all are at the same temperature.
-When the water in the branch is more than 10 F below the desired cold water temperature, the valve is fully open, providing for maximum flow and drawing as much cold water in as possible.
+When the water in the branch is more than 10 F above the desired cold water temperature, the valve is fully open, providing for maximum flow and drawing as much cold water in as possible.

 As the water in the branch starts cooling, approaching the desired temperature, the valve begins to close, limiting the flow in that given branch.
 If/when the water in the branch starts to warm up, the valve will proportionally open, increasing the flow of water.
 It is a temperature device solving a temperature problem.